← Back to ResourcesBreed Guides

 Calgary surgical IVDD treatment: $5,000–$15,000+ at specialty neurology (Western Veterinary Specialist Centre, VCA Canada West).

-The honest decision factors: financial capability, Grade severity, your dog's age and overall health, your time/energy commitment, willingness to manage long-term mobility issues if surgery doesn't fully restore function.
-Discuss frankly with your vet — if your vet doesn't have specialty experience, get referred to specialty neurology for the recommendation.
+The honest decision factors: your finances, the Grade severity, your dog's age and overall health, your time and energy, and your willingness to manage long-term mobility issues if surgery does not fully restore function.
+Talk frankly with your vet.
+If your vet does not have specialty experience, ask for a referral to specialty neurology for the recommendation.

 How do I express my paraplegic Dachshund's bladder?